-Action Worksheet Name of Jurisdiction: Doolittle Risk / Vulnerability Problem being Mitigated: Lack of cost-share programs with private property owners for hazard mitigation projects.
-Hazard(s) Addressed: All hazards Action or Project Action/Project Number: 6.2.1 Name of Action or Project: Encourage local mitigation cost-share programs.
-Action or Project Description: Encourage cities and counties to develop and implement cost- share programs with private property owners for hazard mitigation projects that benefit the community as a whole.
+Action Worksheet

+Name of Jurisdiction: Doolittle

+Risk / Vulnerability

+Problem being Mitigated: Lack of cost-share programs with private property owners for

+hazard mitigation projects.

+Hazard(s) Addressed: All hazards

+Action or Project

+Action/Project Number: 6.2.1

+Name of Action or Project: Encourage local mitigation cost-share programs.

+Encourage cities and counties to develop and implement cost-

+Action or Project share programs with private property owners for hazard

+Description: mitigation projects that benefit the community as a whole.

 Applicable Goal Statement: Secure resources for investment in hazard mitigation.

-Estimated Cost: \$5,000 - \$500,000 Benefits: Losses avoided by implementing this action include injuries and/or casualties, property damages, loss-of- function/displacement impacts, and emergency management costs/community costs.
-Plan for Implementation Responsible Organization/Department: City EMD, Mayor, Board of Aldermen, Local Planners, City Engineer, MPC Action/Project Priority: 14 - Medium Priority Timeline for Completion: 5 - 10 years to implement and then on-going Potential Fund Sources: Grants, local general revenue funds, and private donations of cash, goods, or services.
-Local Planning Mechanisms to be Used in Implementation, if any: Hazard Mitigation Plan Progress Report Action Status Report of Progress Continuing no progress The city does not currently have any cost-share programs in place.
+Estimated Cost: \$5,000 - \$500,000

+Benefits: Losses avoided by implementing this action include injuries

+and/or casualties, property damages, loss-of-

+function/displacement impacts, and emergency management

+costs/community costs.

+Plan for Implementation

+Responsible City EMD, Mayor, Board of Aldermen, Local Planners, City

+Organization/Department: Engineer, MPC

+Action/Project Priority: 14 - Medium Priority

+Timeline for Completion: 5 - 10 years to implement and then on-going

+Potential Fund Sources: Grants, local general revenue funds, and private donations of

+Local Blanning cash, goods, or services.

+Local Planning Mechanisms to be Used Hazard Mitigation Plan

+in Implementation, if any:

+in implementation, it any.
+Progress Report

+Action Status Continuing no progress

+Report of Progress The city does not currently have any cost-share programs in

+place.